The uniforms serve to:

 PODER is one of the only chess and tennis academies of its kind in the entire nation.
 Research has shown that tennis and chess have a strong correlation to academic success and promote healthy lifestyles well into adulthood.
 The skills acquired through these activities will serve students well as they pursue college scholarships and move into professional careers.

-Common Core is frequently misperceived and one of the more common questions.
+Common Core is one of the more common misperceived questions.
 In June 2012, the Wyoming State Legislature voted to adopt the Common Core State Standards as its standards in English/Language Arts and Math.
 Therefore, all schools in Wyoming are mandated to meet these standards.
 It is then left to each individual school to decide how to meet those standards, and what curriculum and model is best for their students.

 There is no enrollment fee at PODER Academy.